The Teddy Bridgewater Knee Injury and Incredible Recovery

 (Note: scroll to the end section of this article for the latest updates on Teddy Bridgewater's return from his knee injury.)

-About a year ago, Minnesota Viking's quarterback Teddy Bridgewater suffered what has quickly become one of the most infamous pro sports knee injuries in recent history, both for its unusual circumstances and its stunning severity.
+During preseason before his second year Minnesota Viking's quarterback Teddy Bridgewater suffered what has quickly become one of the most infamous pro sports knee injuries in recent history, both for its unusual circumstances and its stunning severity.
 So what's the current outlook for the Vikings' Quarterback?

 Here's what happened, what the outlook at the time of injury was, and how recovery is going for Bridgewater as he attempts a valiant comeback.